MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 > [!NOTE]
 > Dynamic audio adjusts the volume level based on ambient noise in the room so you can hear even if you're working in a loud environment.

+### Make a video call to a contact outside your company

+You can make or receive a one-to-one call with a Teams user from another company if external access for both companies has been enabled in Microsoft Teams.
+If you're the admin for your organization, to set up external access, see [Manage external access (federation) in Microsoft Teams(https://docs.microsoft.com/microsoftteams/manage-external-access).

+> [!NOTE]
+> At this time, you can't do group calling or file sharing with users outside your company.

+To make a video call to a contact outside your company:

+- Open the app, select **Search**, and then use the holographic keyboard to enter the full email address of the external user.
+You *must* enter the full email address.
+You won't see any search results if you enter just a name or a partial email address.

+> [!NOTE]
+> If you're not able to find the contact you're looking or, it may be because external access has not been enabled in Microsoft Teams for your company or the other company.
+Contact your administrator for help.

 ## Make group calls